UK/EU undergraduates and UK/EU PGDE

 |Payment Plan 2: Payment in 2 Instalments||

-Payment in 2 instalments: To pay in 2 instalments your share of the tuition fee must be £1000 or more and you must be in attendance for the full academic year; 50% of your share of the fee will be taken from your nominated bank account on 1 October 2018 and a further 50% on 1 February 2019.
+Payment in 2 instalments: To pay in 2 instalments your share of the tuition fee must be £1000 or more and you must be in attendance for the full academic year; 50% of your share of the fee will be taken from your nominated bank account during the enrolment process and a further 50% on 1 February 2019.

 You can arrange to pay, in advance, in either 2 instalments by: